VhalPurohit/NN_CUDA/README.md

  then create a model object, adding the layers to the model using model.add()

  All operations are done on a data structure called Matrix.
-Source code provided
+Source code provided To run the code, use these commands g++ -o output.exe dump.cpp
+ ./output.exe